-While combining all systematic errors into our error budget, we assume that all systematics (photometry, centering, and photometric redshift in particular), are mutually independent and are independent from the statistical error.
+Combining all systematic errors into our error budget, we assume that all systematics (photometry, centering, and photometric redshift), are mutually independent and independent from the statistical error.
 With this assumption, we quantify the impact of each type of systematic on the CLF parameters as a Gaussian random variable.
-The mean is set by the offset of the best-fit CLF parameters due to such systematic and the covariance is set by the product of the parameter correlation function scaled by the systematic error.
-We then draw samples from the multivariate Gaussian distribution and apply it to each step of the MCMC chain before we quantify the marginalized one sigma error of each parameter.
+The mean is set by the offset of the best-fit CLF parameters due to the relevant systematic and the covariance is set by the product of the parameter correlation function scaled by the systematic error.
+We then draw samples from the multivariate Gaussian distribution and apply them to each step of the MCMC chain before we quantify the marginalized one-sigma error of each parameter.
 Figure \ref{fig-sys_relative} summarizes the relative importance of different sources of systematics on our error budget for each CLF parameter.